jlevy/strif/README.md

 > [!TIP]
 >
 > These functions use [base 36](https://en.wikipedia.org/wiki/Base36).
-In my humble
+If you need a
+> readable, concise identifier, api key format, or hash format, consider base 36.
+In my
-> opinion, base 36 ids are underrated and should be used more often.
+> humble opinion, base 36 ids are underrated and should be used more often:
 >
-> Base 36 is briefer than hex and avoids ugly non-alphanumeric characters like base 64.
+> - Base 36 is briefer than hex and yet avoids ugly non-alphanumeric characters.
-> And they are case insensitive, which is generally wise: If you use identifiers for
-> filenames, you definitely should prefer case insensitive identifiers because of
-> case-insensitive filesystems (like macOS).
-And they're easier to read aloud over the
-> phone for an auth code or to type manually.
 >
-> If you need a readable, concise identifier, api key format, or hash format, consider
+> - Base 36 is case insensitive.
+>   If you use identifiers for filenames, you definitely should prefer case insensitive
+>   identifiers because of case-insensitive filesystems (like macOS).
+>
+> - Base 36 is easier to read aloud over the phone for an auth code or to type manually.
+>
+> - Base 36 is only `log(64)/log(36) - 1 = 16%` longer than base 64.
+>

 - **`new_uid(bits: int = 64)`**